EngelmannPhilipp/DWD-Unwetterwarnungen-JS/README.md

 With this JSONP File its only possible to show weather warnings for a district not for a single city.

 ### Example - Preview:
+(i) Shows the output for a random region in Germany:
 ![Shows the output for a random region in Germany](example.png)

 ### Change warncellid